 Yuvaratna Storyline Revealed!
 Puneeth Rajkumar To Fight Mafia In Education

 For over two months, Sandalwood's Power Star Puneeth Rajkumar has been working on Yuvaratna.
 It is said to be a youth-centric film, in which the Natasaarvabhowma star is seen as a college student.
-Audiences will get to see Puneet portray a character as young as this after a long time.
+Audiences will get to see Puneeth portray a character as young as this after a long time.
 Although the makers had maintained a lot of secrecy surrounding the film, the storyline has been leaked.
 We have learned that Puneeth Rajkumar's character will be seen fighting the mafia in the education sector.

 Yuvaratna apparently focuses on the loopholes present in the Indian education system.
 Presenting various shades to it, the film will talk about inequality, discrimination, incorrect use of power and other socially relevant issues.
 Yuvaratna also throws light on lack of education among the underprivileged class, simply because they can't afford it.